rodrigorodrigues/microservices-design-patterns/README.md

 Most all services are built in `Java with Spring Boot 2 + Webflux + MongoDB` but there are other services using `NodeJS`, `Kotlin` and `Python`.

-The web application is using `React` and also a beta version using [JHipster](https://www.jhipster.tech/).
+The web application is using `React` and a beta version using [JHipster](https://www.jhipster.tech/).

 Feel free to create a new microservice using a different language(`Go?, Ruby?, C#?`), just please following the minimal requirements:
  * Create a new folder on root and put your code